mandalnitish01/mandalnitish01/README.md

   </a>
 </div>

-I'm currently building a full-featured LeetLab using the MERN stack (Postgress, Express, React, Node.js).
+I'm currently building a full-featured LeetLab using the PERN stack (Postgress, Express, React, Node.js).
 This project focuses on implementing secure authentication and access to the user, responsive design, and optimized performance metrics.

 ## Open to Opportunities 💼